stanford-rc/rse-services/_docs/getting-started.md

 Your particular needs for software are likely to be different from others, along with the resources available to you.
 To start, we recommend that you look over the kind of help that we can offer, and contact us with your specific needs.
+The details of our services are provided on the [Stanford University IT](https://uit.stanford.edu/node/27566) page.
 You can also use our [services explorer]({{ site.url }}{{ site.baseurl }}/docs/tools/services-explorer/) to easily send a message alongside the support that you are looking for.